AdityaSrivast/kernel-tasks/Task2/reports/Readme.md

 > In change to previous task, I adopted multi-threading approach for this task, which helped me speed up my work by few hours.

 ## Directory Structure
-- after_commit: contains script for generating checkpatch.pl report after the commit is made.
+- after_commit: contains script for generating checkpatch.pl report `after the commit(first patch)` is made.
 Also contains the generated report.

-- before_commit: contains script for generating checkpatch.pl report before the commit is made.
+- before_commit: contains script for generating checkpatch.pl report `before the commit(first patch)` is made.
 Also the generated report.

+- after_patch: contains script and checkpatch.pl report `after the second patch`

 - analysis: contains script for generating the relative difference between the error and warning messages.
 Also the generated report is contained within this directory.